-(3) Reflects sampling at groundwater source before blending with purchased water from Providence Water Supply Board.
+- (1) Detection level influenced by Providence Water purchases. - (2) Reflects sampling at groundwater source before blending with purchased water from Providence Water Supply Board.

-- (4) In order to comply with the EPA standard, the removal ratio must be greater than 1.
+- (3) In order to comply with the EPA standard, the removal ratio must be greater than 1.
 Detected level is the lowest removal ratio per quarter.
-Range is the lowest and highest removal ratios per month. - (5) 0.28 was the highest single turbidity measurement recorded.
+Range is the lowest and highest removal ratios per month. - (4) 0.30 was the highest single turbidity measurement recorded.
 The lowest monthly percentage of samples meeting the turbidity limit was 100%.
-The average turbidity value for 2009 was <0.10 NTU.
+The average turbidity value for 2010 was <0.10 NTU.